A topic from the subject of Nomenclature in Chemistry.

 Procedure:

-1. Introduction: Begin by reviewing the basic rules for organic compounds nomenclature, including:
+1. Introduction: Begin by reviewing the basic rules for organic compound nomenclature, including:

 2. Model Inspection: Divide students into groups and assign each group a molecular model of an organic compound.

 4. Class Discussion: Bring the groups together and discuss the names of the compounds.
-Ensure that students understand the rationale behind each naming decision.
+Ensure that students understand the rationale behind each naming decision and address any discrepancies or alternative naming conventions.

 5. Nomenclature Practice: Provide students with a whiteboard or chart paper.
 Divide them into two teams.
-Ask each team to write down the names of five organic compounds, following the IUPAC nomenclature rules.
+Ask each team to write down the names of five different organic compounds, following the IUPAC nomenclature rules.
+Include a variety of functional groups and chain lengths for a comprehensive exercise.

-6. Peer Review: After the time limit, have each team present their compound names to the class.
-Encourage peer review and discussions to solidify understanding.
+6. Peer Review: After a set time limit, have each team present their compound names to the class.
+Encourage peer review and discussions to solidify understanding and identify any errors in naming conventions.

 Significance: